rathgar/chowdown/_recipes/water-kefir.md

 The water kefir is now ready to drink.
 Place your bottles in the fridge to cool.
 Be very careful when opening the bottles.
 Water kefir produces a very fizzy beverage.

 Water kefir will keep in the fridge for around 30 days unopened.
 Once opened, it is best consumed within 3 days.

+### Flavourings

+You can add pretty much any fruit to the kefir for second fermentation.

+Among my favourites of mine are:
+  - Squashed strawberries
+  - Squashed raspberries
+  - Blueberries
+  - Fresh mint sprigs